January 27, 2025

 I usually stay away from these types of hotels (except Safira Blu obviously) but if you’re coming from the states, it could be a good option as they also take care of a lot of the transportation for you.

 I seriously don’t even know how wanting to visit Zanzibar popped into my head.
 But good thing it did because I just knew there’d be so much to do and see on this tiny island in Africa!
-I think I was also trying to optimize for closeness from Kenya after a safari that I ended up missing due to visa issues 🥴
+Here are all the activities and attractions I recommend building into your 7-day Zanzibar itinerary.

 Many people come to Zanzibar for the beaches and the beaches alone, with some of the world’s best found on the archipelago.
 But Zanzibar is also a watersports capital of the world, home to all sorts of amazing wildlife, and Stone Town is a cultural melting pot, well worth exploring.
-Here are some of the best things to do and places to visit in Zanzibar during your vacation.

 Stone Town is the official name for the historic center of Zanzibar City, the capital and largest settlement in the archipelago, on the main island.
 A UNESCO World Heritage Site, Stone Town has a long history as a trading port and old slave market – this has led to a dynamic mix of cultures and influences.